Kathi-Anne Reinstein

 Kathi-Anne Reinstein is a former American state legislator who served in the Massachusetts House of Representatives from 1999 to 2014.
 She is a Revere resident and a member of the Democratic Party.
 She resigned to become a lobbyist for Boston Beer Company.

+Reinstein supported legislation that would make the peanut butter and marshmallow creme sandwich Fluffernutter the official state sandwich for Massachusetts.
+The measure failed, and Reinstein tried again unsuccessfully in 2009.
+Supporters of the bill cited the sandwich's close association with childhood and Massachusetts.